upender-sg/LLM-LangChain-Bot/README.md

 ## Features

 - Accurate question and answer capabilities.
-- Flexible and customizable for various domains.....
+- Flexible and customizable for various domains.